valletrg/CS2Vault/README.md

 ## How Pricing Works

 CS2Vault does not scrape Steam or any marketplace directly.
 Instead, a scheduled GitHub Actions workflow fetches bulk price data from three sources every 6 hours and publishes it to a static hosting endpoint.
-The app downloads this file once at startup and caches it locally — no API keys, no accounts, no cost to you.
+The app downloads this file once at startup and caches it locally, no API keys, no accounts, no cost to you.

 **Price sources:**